ClickHouse/clickhouse-docs/knowledgebase/async_vs_optimize_read_in_order.md

 The data is read asynchronously, in parallel from different columns.

 Note that there is also the [max_streams_to_max_threads_ratio](https://github.com/ClickHouse/ClickHouse/pull/43260) setting for configuring the ratio between the number of reading threads (streams) and the number of threads in the rest of the query execution pipeline.
-But in benchmarks it did [not](https://github.com/ClickHouse/product/issues/637#issuecomment-1302644078) help as [much](https://github.com/ClickHouse/product/issues/637#issuecomment-1347067863) as the `max_streams_for_merge_tree_reading` setting
+However, in benchmarks it did not help as much as the `max_streams_for_merge_tree_reading` setting

-### Benchmarks

-[Here](https://github.com/ClickHouse/product/issues/637#issuecomment-1347067863) and [here](https://github.com/ClickHouse/product/issues/637#issuecomment-1360369066) are some benchmarks regarding speeding up a cold query on a ClickHouse Cloud service.

 ### What about optimize_read_in_order?